-The Pressure Bottle Filler, by WilliamsWarn, is the pinnacle of home bottling machines.
+The Counter Pressure Bottle Filler, by WilliamsWarn, is the pinnacle of home bottling machines.
 This filler will allow you to operate without any mess or loss of carbonation.
-It is very easy use, clean, and will fill almost any size bottle.
+It is very easy to use and clean and will fill almost any size bottle.

-The Pressure Bottle Filler actually fills your bottle with CO2 before running beer to create a counter pressure and almost eliminates the chances of creating off flavors from oxidation.
+The counter pressure bottle filler machine fills your bottle with CO2 before running beer to create a counter pressure and almost eliminates the chances of creating off flavors from oxidation.
 This will contribute to a consistent product every time.

 While counter pressure systems seem to be flawless, you can’t beat the price of a traditional filler.
 Counter pressure systems are great, but they aren’t made for the beginner or casual brewer.

-A counter pressure bottle filler machine typically costs a few hundred dollars more than a spring loaded bottle filler and may not be used for anything other than filling bottles.
-Traditional bottle fillers are inexpensive, easy to store, and are a great option when you aren’t bottling on a regular basis and are only bottling a couple gallons or less at a time.
+A counter pressure filler machine typically cost more than a spring loaded bottle filler and may not be used for anything other than filling bottles.
+Traditional fillers are affordable, easy to store, and are a great option when you aren’t bottling on a regular basis and are only bottling a couple gallons or less at a time.

 For casual brewers looking for beer bottling equipment, I would recommend more of a traditional beer bottle filler.
 They are easy to use and won’t cost you an arm and a leg.

-The Ferrari Automatic Bottle filler is a great option as it has a sturdy spring loaded plastic tip and stopping valves to guarantee a mess free experience.
-It is a little more expensive than some of its competitors, but it is worth the few extra bucks as you will likely be saving yourself some clean up time.
+The Ferrari Automatic Bottle Filler would be my recommendation as it has a sturdy spring-loaded plastic tip and stopping valves to guarantee a mess-free experience.
+It is a little more than some of its competitors, but it can be worth it as you will likely be saving yourself some clean up time.